 MBA Mock Trial

-Since high school Mock Trial competitions began in 1984, MBA has been actively involved, winning two State Championships and placing at the National Finals.
-For the past twenty years MBA alumnus Mr. Wade Cowan, a local attorney, has directed our program and will do so again this school year.
+Since high school Mock Trial competitions began in Nashville in 1983, MBA has been actively involved, winning 14 City and four State Championships and placing at the National Finals, including a Fourth Place finish in 2017.
+For the past twenty-five years MBA alumnus Mr. Wade Cowan, a local attorney, has directed our program and will do so again this school year.

 What is Mock Trial?

 Participating schools take a hypothetical case supplied each year by the Young Lawyers Division of the Tennessee Bar Association and try it against one another after learning the simplified rules of evidence upon which the competition is based.
 Students and coaches determine who will take the various roles (attorneys, witnesses) involved in the particular case.
 Additionally, students will learn how to “play” witness roles, and the attorneys will learn how to analyze the case and develop the theory of the case (either civil or criminal), direct and cross examination techniques, opening and closings.
 Coaches will aid in providing knowledge from their own experiences in court and directing students in acquiring requisite information for maximum effectiveness such as dress, deportment in the courtroom, treatment of opponents, as well as making objections and application of the rules of evidence.

 In mid to late November, all Tennessee schools will receive information packets containing this year’s hypothetical case, the simplified rules of evidence, and the applicable Statutes.
 MBA also participates in an independent mock trial competition, the Empire competition in Atlanta, in September.
 The team begins preparing for the Empire competition during the summer.

 Except for the final days before the regional competition, practices will be held in the Lowry Building.
 These usually are scheduled for about one to one and a half hours beginning at either 5:30 or 6 p.m. depending upon schedules of the attorneys.